 A two-level, multivariate stochastic simulation scheme is assumed.
 Each variable refers to a specific hydrological process (rainfall, runoff, evaporation), at a specific location.
-The higher level refers to coarse time-scale (annual) whereas the lower level refers to finer time-scale (e.g., monthly).
+The higher level refers to coarse timescale (annual) whereas the lower level refers to finer time-scale (e.g., monthly).
 The developed scheme is appropriate to preserve all essential statistical characteristics of the historic time series (Matalas and Wallis, 1976); these are the marginal statistics up to the third order (mean, standard deviation, skewness), and the joint second order statistics (auto- and cross-correlations).
-It is also appropriate for the preservation of long-term persistence, in order to reproduce the particular patterns observed in the recent severe drought that lasted about six years.
+It is also appropriate for the preservation of longterm persistence, in order to reproduce the particular patterns observed in the recent severe drought that lasted about six years.

-In brief, the model does the following: First, the statistical characteristics of the historical series are computed and through them all model parameters are estimated.
+In brief, the model does the following: first, the statistical characteristics of the historical series are computed and through them all model parameters are estimated.
 At the annual timescale, a parametric autocovariance function is formulated, which is appropriate for preserving both short-term and long-term persistence (and the Hurst coefficients) in different locations.
-The autocovariance function is implemented in a generalised symmetric moving average scheme for the generation of annual series (see section 5.1.1).
-The annual time series are then disaggregated into monthly series using a multivariate disaggregation scheme that is able to couple stochastic models of different timescales (see section 5.1.2).
+The autocovariance function is implemented in a generalised symmetric moving average (SMA) scheme for the generation of annual series (see Section 5.1.1).
+The annual time series are then disaggregated into monthly series using a multivariate disaggregation scheme that is able to couple stochastic models of different timescales (see Section 5.1.2).
 The whole scheme can operate in two different modes.
 In steady-state simulations long time series (e.g. several thousands of years) are generated irrespectively of any initial conditions.
-In terminating simulations the model operates in forecast mode for a time horizon of several years, and the observed past and present values of the hydrological values are introduced as initial conditions to the generation schemes, in order to obtain statistical predictions of their future values (see section 5.1.3).
+In terminating simulations the model operates in forecast mode for a time horizon of several years, and the observed past and present values of the hydrological values are introduced as initial conditions to the generation schemes, in order to obtain statistical predictions of their future values (see Section 5.1.3).

-5.1.1 The annual generating scheme
+5.1.1.
+The annual generating scheme

 A specific requirement of annual synthetic series is the good reproduction of persistent droughts.
 Long-term persistence (also known as Hurst phenomenon) is the property of hydrological (and other geophysical) processes that dry periods tend to follow dry periods or wet periods follow wet periods.
 Long lasting droughts or wet periods can be regarded as the result of large timescale random fluctuations of climate.
 Such fluctuations can be equivalently modelled by means of stationary stochastic processes with a specified autocorrelation structure, such as the one proposed by Koutsoyiannis (2000).
-This structure is expressed by where γ_j is the autocovariance of the higher-level (annual) stochastic process for lag j, γ_0 is its variance and κ , β are parameters that are related to the persistence of the process.
-By adjusting the values of parameters κ and β , one can take a wide range of feasible autocovariance structures to represent short-term (ARMA-type) as well as long-term persistence.
+This structure is expressed by where $\gamma_j$ is the autocovariance of the higher-level (annual) stochastic process for lag j, $\gamma_0$ is its variance and $\kappa$ , $\beta$ are parameters that are related to the persistence of the process.
+By adjusting the values of parameters $\kappa$ and $\beta$ , one can take a wide range of feasible autocovariance structures to represent short-term (ARMA-type) as well as long-term persistence.

-$$\gamma_j = \gamma_0 \left[1 + \kappa \beta j \right]^{-1/\beta} \tag{1}$$ where Z_i denotes a stochastic process in discrete time i, V_i denotes independent identically distributed innovations, and α_j are numerical coefficients that can be determined from the sequence of γ_j .
-Equation (2) is the mathematical expression of the so-called symmetric moving average (SMA) scheme, which is used in Castalia for the annual time series generation.
+$$\gamma_i = \gamma_0 [1 + \kappa \beta_j]^{-1/\beta} \tag{1}$$

+The autocovariance function (1) is implemented in a generalised moving average (MA) scheme for annual series generation.
+This is an extension of the well-known backward MA scheme (Box and Jenkins, 1970), introduced by Koutsoyiannis (2000), which has the symmetric form where $Z_i$ denotes a stochastic process in discrete time i, $V_i$ denotes independent identically distributed innovations, and $\alpha_j$ are numerical coefficients that can be determined from the sequence of $\gamma_j$ .
+Eq.
+(2) is the mathematical expression of the so-called SMA scheme, which is used in Castalia for the annual time series generation.
 The SMA scheme has several advantages over the backward MA.
-Among them, it allows a closed solution for numerical coefficients α_i
+Among them, it allows a closed solution for numerical coefficients $\alpha_j$